Skip to content

 • Question-driven learning: Starting with children's authentic curiosities and building knowledge through exploration

-• Growth mindset cultivation: Celebrating effort, strategy, and persistence rather than innate ability
+• Growth mindset: Celebrating effort, strategy, and persistence rather than innate ability

-• Interdisciplinary connections: Showing how ideas link across subjects, revealing the unified nature of knowledge
+• Interdisciplinary connections: Showing how ideas link across subjects

 • Creation over consumption: Empowering children to make things, test ideas, and share discoveries

-This isn't about abandoning structure or standards—it's about recognizing that the children who will excel in an AI-shaped future are those who maintain their hunger to understand, not just to know.
+This isn't about abandoning structure or standards—it's recognizing that the children who will excel in an AI-shaped future are those who keep their hunger to understand, not just to know.

 Curiosity in the Age of AI